 Outpatient care — Medical care or treatment that does not require an overnight hospital stay in a hospital or medical facility.
 Sometimes called ambulatory care, outpatient care is usually provided in a medical office or outpatient surgery center.

 Point of service (POS) — A “tiered” health plan under which your coverage level is determined by where you receive care.
 You pay the least for care coordinated by your primary care doctor, a higher amount if you see a specialist in your network without a referral and an even higher cost if you go to a doctor outside the network.

 Preferred provider organization (PPO) — A type of health insurance plan that allows you to see in-network doctors without a referral from your primary care physician.
 If you see an out-of-network provider, your PPO may cover some costs, but you will pay more than if you saw an in-network doctor.
 You also may need authorization from your health plan for certain services, such as physical therapy or an MRI.

 Primary care physician (PCP) — The main doctor who oversees your medical care.
-They can specialize in internal medicine, family medicine, pediatrics or (in some cases) OB-GYN.
+They can specialize in internal medicine, family medicine or pediatrics.
+Some plans also allow an OB-GYN to act as a primary care doctor, especially during pregnancy.
 Most HMO, EPO and POS insurance plans require you to choose a PCP.
 If you don’t choose a PCP, the health plan may assign one to you.
 Your PCP will provide or authorize all types of care you may need, including diagnostic tests, referrals to specialists or hospitalizations.
 Depending on the type of insurance plan you have, your visit to a specialist may not be covered if your PCP didn’t approve it ahead of time.